 Ethics will be addresses as part of students' research training.
 Students have to submit their Research Plan (RP) to the School Graduate Education Group (SGEG) for formal approval.
 For EdD students this procedure is part of successfully completing Module 4.
 The RP includes a specific section on ethics which needs to be satisfactorily completed and should reference the appropriate guidelines to demonstrate how these have informed the research design:

-In most cases members of the SGEG should be able to approve the proposal but if there are doubts or concerns about its ethical implications these should be referred to the SRIEC through the Chair (Professor James Avis) for formal approval.
+In most cases members of the SGEG should be able to approve the proposal but if there are doubts or concerns about its ethical implications these should be referred to the SRIEC through the Chair (Professor Robin Simmons) for formal approval.

 The chair will convene SRIEC, made up of of members of SREC to examine the proposal in relation to the appropriate ethical guidelines.
 After consideration the committee will: